Werx Academy

 - Math errors can delay approval

-- Tracking retainage across projects is difficult
+- Tracking retainage across projects is hard

 - Paper forms create audit challenges